Responsive Programming Fund

 Selection Criteria

 Submitted projects are assessed and scored based on the following criteria.
-Proposals with higher scores are more likely to be funded than those with lower scores when submissions exceed available resources.

-- Impact: Your idea’s potential to serve the greatest number of workers (scored 1 – 5: 1 = serving fewer workers, 5 = serving a high number of workers).
+- 1 = serving fewer workers, 5 = serving a high number of workers

-- Relevance across the partnership: Your idea’s potential to meet an unmet training need across multiple Training Fund Employers (scored 1 – 5: 1 = relevant to a low number of employers, 5 = relevant to a high number of employers).
+- Relevance across the partnership: Your idea’s potential to meet an unmet training need across multiple Training Fund Employers

-- Cost: Your idea’s number of potential workers served vs. total cost (scored 1 – 5: 1 = higher cost per worker served, 5 = lower cost per worker served).
+- 1 = higher cost per worker served, 5 = lower cost per worker served

-- Diversity of offerings: Chosen projects should be balanced to serve a variety of job classes (scored 1 – 5: 1 = multiple offerings proposed to benefit the same job class, 5 = only one option proposed for the same job class).
+- 1 = multiple offerings proposed to benefit the same job class, 5 = only one option proposed for the same job class

 Project Examples

-There is no set requirement other than addressing an unmet training need that adds value to both the worker and the employer.
-Some examples of past and potential future Responsive Programming Fund projects include:
+The core requirement is that the proposed project will address an unmet training need that adds value to both the worker and the employer.

-- Hiring a nationally recognized trainer to come to Seattle to deliver a two-day review course for the VIRR certification test (Vascular Interventional Radiography Registry).
-No review course for this difficult national exam existed on the West Coast.
+Project: Hiring a nationally recognized trainer to come to Seattle to deliver a two-day review course for the VIRR certification test (Vascular Interventional Radiography Registry).
+The Training Fund paid for the trainer’s costs.

-- The Training Fund paid for the trainer’s costs.
-Sixteen IR Techs from across the Training Fund participated free of charge in the two-day training.
+- Impact: Sixteen IR Techs from across the Training Fund participated free of charge in the two-day training.

-- Having a local community college develop and offer a 10-week review course for surgical technicians to prepare for the national certification exam.
-No national exam review course for working surg techs previously existed–either locally or nationally.
+Project: Having a local community college develop and offer a 10-week review course for surgical technicians to prepare for the national certification exam.

 I was able to take the ACCS Exam Prep, and this was made available by the Responsive Programming Fund.